bitwarden/help/_articles/hosting/install-on-premise.md

 1. Set DNS records for a domain name pointing to your machine.
 Open ports 80 and 443 on the machine.
 2. Install [Docker](https://docs.docker.com/engine/installation/){:target="_blank"} and [Docker Compose](https://docs.docker.com/compose/install/){:target="_blank"}.
 If using Windows or macOS, adjust Docker so that it has at least 4 GB of RAM available.
+3. Get an installation id and key from [https://bitwarden.com/install](https://bitwarden.com/install){:target="_blank"}.
-3. Install & deploy bitwarden.
+4. Install & deploy bitwarden.

     Bash